infochimps-sales/smart-maintenance-demo/README.md

-Then execute the installer, this will download and install some python libraries to all hadoop nodes, and is done in takes 5 minutes:
+Then execute the installer, this will download and install some python libraries to all hadoop nodes, and is done in 5 minutes:

     cd spark-airline-demo
     ./install.sh

+###To execute:

 To submit this spark job to Yarn for execution: